li012589/howtoslayadragon/readme.md

 ## I.Install the system

-1. not much to say, select Xfce as desktop.
+1. not much to say, use English as default language ,select Xfce as desktop.

 2. add own account into sudoers: